scode/docs/docs/source/hardware/thinkpad_t580_linux.rst

 The webcam
 ^^^^^^^^^^

-* Chrome appears to use the *infrafed* camera by default (it shows up as /dev/video0) (this results in an almost entirely green picture)
+Very limited testing indicates the webcam works.

-* A quick ffmpeg capture indicates the regluar webcam does work.
+One caveat is that Chrome appears to use the *infrafed* camera by default (it shows up as ``/dev/video0`` with the visible light camera being ``/dev/video1``).
+If video capture results in a bunch of green garbage this is likely what's going on.
+Chrome's setting for selecting video device is under "advanced" settings, and under "content" settings.
+You pick the device in the same place you managed permissions to use the camera.

 Misc tweaks
 ^^^^^^^^^^^